Stuart Pivar: Career

+New York Academy of Art

 Pivar endorsed the reintroduction of traditional skills into art school curricula, including the study of human and animal anatomy.
-With Warhol, he helped to found the New York Academy of Art in 1979, becoming one of its board members.
+With Warhol, he helped to found the New York Academy of Art in 1980, becoming one of its board members.
 The academy opposed abstract art and promoted traditional skills.
 According to Eliot Goldfinger, Pivar "strongly supported the acquisition of an anatomical collection of comparative skeletons, related artwork, anatomical models and charts, and the use of dissection as part of the curriculum."
 He donated over $1.2 million to the Academy during his involvement with it.

 Pivar resigned from the Academy in 1994 and complained that he had been "lied to and outmaneuvered" by other senior figures at the institution.
 A report placed most of the blame on his "disruptive, angry and abusive" behavior for problems at the institution.
 Pivar attempted to sue the Academy for $50 million, claiming that he had been caused "emotional and mental distress" and that he had been ostracised for pointing out falsification of financial records and employment of illegal immigrants.
 Pivar has stated that he resigned from the Academy Board along with Caroline Newhouse.

-Pivar is a life long art collector.